With a tree now in my possession, it was time to put it all together. The next phase in my plan required the following elements to be in place:

 Depending on your homes tolerance for geek, you may or may not be able to get away with adding other things to bring it up a notch.
 For example, replacing the angel with a skull from a T-800 Terminator would absolutely crank your tree to the higher levels of nerd-dom.
 But my wife probably wouldn’t go for it and my in-laws already think me and my damnable electric guitar are straight from the pits of Hell anyway.
 Best not to push my luck.

 In lieu of expensive orb balls, go for CD’s.
 Put about 20 of them in a spindle and drill a hole through the entire batch in one go!
 Then string them up and you’re set!
 It’s the perfect way to get rid of Jim Carrey’s Grinch movie as well as your kids entire Care Bear video collection.

-So on behalf of myself and my Dysfunctional Parrot persona, Merry Christmas to everyone!
+So on behalf of myself and the Parrot family, Merry Christmas to everyone!
 Just try not to get into too much trouble by following my advice o’tay?